 • Will this project make a difference to water quality and biodiversity in Ōkahu Bay?

 A single adult kūtai can filter between 150–350 litres of seawater per day.
 Assuming each of our six plots has around 700,000 mussels that’s about 630+ million litres of filtration per day!
-It sounds big, but let’s not get too excited, it’s a drop in a bucket considering the volume of water in Ōkahu Bay (and tidal currents etc).
+It sounds big, but let’s not get too excited, it’s a drop in a bucket considering the volume of water in Ōkahu (and tidal currents etc).
 However, we will be keeping an eye out for any localised improvements in turbidity across the beds.
-Biodiversity improvement should be more apparent and we expect to see more species, like crabs and shrimps, juvenile fish and starfish to show up around the beds within 6–12 months.
+Biodiversity improvement should be more apparent and we expect to see more species, like crabs and shrimps, juvenile fish and starfish to show up around the beds.

 • Why is kelp part of the experiment?